MicrosoftDocs/azure-devops-docs/docs/cli/security-tokens.md

    **Token format for project level build permissions**: `PROJECT_ID`

-   If you need to update permissions for a particular build definition ID, for exampe, 12, security token for that build definition looks as follows:
+   If you need to update permissions for a particular build definition ID, for example, 12, security token for that build definition looks as follows:

    **Token format for project level build permissions**: `PROJECT_ID/12`